abhishekteni/REST_COUNTRIES/README.md

 NodeJS backend running Express.
 The goal is to create a frontend user interface that allows users to input any given country as a string and then have information about this country rendered back to the user.
 The information about the country will be fetched via your NodeJS backend which will send requests to the REST Countries API.
 The information received from this API should then be sent back to your React frontend using Express e.g. as a GET request response.
-I have achieved all the mentioned objectives including the Bonus objective.
+I have achieved all the mentioned objectives including the Bonus objective, and hosted the app on netlify using render.com for the backend.

 **Link to Repository:**\
 [Link] (https://github.com/abhishekteni/REST_COUNTRIES)